orestbida/cookieconsent/docs/reference/configuration-reference.md

 Stops the plugin's execution if a bot/crawler is detected, to prevent them from indexing the modal's content (for SEO purposes).

+## disablePageInteraction

+- Type: `boolean`
+- default: `false`

+Creates a dark overlay and blocks the page scroll until consent is expressed.

 ## cookie